jackjburnett/jackjburnett/README.md

 - 👋 Hi, I’m @jackjburnett
-- 🌱 I’m currently a PhD student messing around with AI.
+- 🌱 I’m currently a PhD student that focuses on HCI and AI.
 - 👀 I’m interested in developing small-scale projects.

 <!---